shbaaaaz/react/chapter-1/Notes/README.md

 **Enhanced Reliability:** CDNs offer redundancy and failover mechanisms, ensuring websites remain accessible even if one server encounters issues.

 **Global Reach:** They enable seamless content delivery worldwide, irrespective of users' geographical locations.

+## Q. Can we write the script tag pointing to out JS file before the React CDN links?

+The CDN link should be loaded before the custom JS file, because the code inside the JS file is using React and ReactDOM and if we use them before they are loaded, it won't work.

+## Q. What is crossorigin in the script tag?

+## Q. Why there are different React CDN links for development and production?

+> `root.render()` replaces the root's innerHTML with the react element passed inside it.